 You’re likely to spend more than you need to.
-Therefore, you need to assess your expenses and identify ones you can reduce or do away with.
-These expenses may include day-to-day expenses as well as major long-term expenses.
+Therefore, you need to analyze your expenses and identify ones you can reduce or do away with.
+These expenses may include day-to-day expenses (see also day trading), as well as major long-term expenses.

 You can either reduce or cut off some expenses.
 Cutting off the expenses increases your liquid net worth drastically.
 Still, if you can’t do away with the expense, you can reduce it.
 The small reductions here and there will see your liquid net worth improve gradually.

 However, you don’t need to be pressured too much.
 Don’t move from spending $20,000 to $10,000.
 A sudden drastic change can affect your business negatively.
-Have a plan and reduce the expenses gradually.
+Have a strategy and reduce the expenses gradually.